 But what are these visas, and which one do you need to get for your Australian working holiday?

 Well, before we get into the differences between a subclass 417 and 462 visa, it’s important to know that the country you hold a valid passport for will determine which visa subclass you need.
+The cost and duration of your working holiday to Australia are the same regardless which visa you get.

 Read on to learn more.